haykshahbazyan99/Capstone-Project/README.md

 BoxPacker3D boxPacker = new BoxPacker3D(bin, items, new HighestBinLastStrategy(), new LargestFirstFitStrategy());
 boxPacker.pack();

-The output ig going to be coordinates in which each bin is going to be placed and will have sequence number which represents the order of placement.
+The output is going to be coordinates in which each item is going to be placed in the bin and will have sequence number which represents the order of placement.
 If the sequence number is -1 the item cannot be placed.

 For visualtions purposes we use pyhton script (included in this repsository).